spsforks/ziglang-zig-wiki/GSoC-Ideas-2020.md

-This pages a non-conclusive list of project ideas that a Google Summer of Code (GSoC) student would be able to undertake.
+This pages a non-exhaustive list of project ideas that a Google Summer of Code (GSoC) student would be able to undertake under the Zig Organisation.
+Potential students are welcome to propose their own (please reach out via IRC first)!

 ## Add Zig support to GDB